Code-Institute-Submissions/ucd-milestoneproject/README.md

 I believe my project allows the user to achieve their goals in an easy, straightforward and pleasant way.
 On different screen sizes and browsers, the project looks good.
 I removed some text and images from the mobile screen size and from tablet sizes to make things look more attractive and less condensed for the user.

 I found a bug in playing the YouTube videos and Spotify clips when viewing on a tablet with Google DevTools, as they would not respond to being played.
 However when I opened the website on my actual tablet it worked fine.
 I also found a bug in the navbar toggler as it does not close on click.
 These navbars close on reloading but as this is a single scroll page it does not reload, and hence does not close unless the toggle icon is clicked.
-When researching a solution, they were in JavaScript.
+When researching this, the solutions were in JavaScript.
 When I move on with the course, I will go back and fix the toggler using JavaScript.

 -------------------------------
 ## Deployment